Probabilistic and analytical properties of the last passage percolation constant in a weighted random directed graph: Identifying critical and noncritical points

 \begin{lemma} Let $0<x<2$.
 Then for every pair $\pi, \pi' \in \Pi_{0,n}$ of maximal paths such that $\overline N_G(\pi)\neq \overline N_G(\pi')$ there is a $(\pi,\pi')$-special interval $I$ such that

 and

 \end{lemma} \begin{proof} Let $\pi, \pi'$ be two $(x,G)$-maximal paths, where $0<x<2$ and $G \in \fG_n$.
-Since $x$ and $G$ are fixed throughout this proof, we omit them in superscripts or subscripts and, e.g., simply write $w$ instead of $w^x_G$.
+Since $x$ and $G$ are fixed throughout this proof, we omit them in superscripts or subscripts and, for example, simply write $w$ instead of $w^x_G$.
 Let

 be the common vertices of the two paths and let $\pi_k, \pi_k'$ be the restrictions of $\pi, \pi'$, respectively, on the set of vertices $[s_{k-1}, s_k]$, $k=1,\ldots, n$.
 Any of these intervals is $(\pi,\pi')$-special, but we pick it in a way that